Back to School Health Tips

-Magnesium Supplements: Magnesium is wonderful for helping ease stress, and it has other perks too.
-It supports cellular energy, healthy bones, better sleep, mood and more.5,6
+Magnesium Supplements: Magnesium is wonderful for helping ease stress, and it has other perks too!
+It supports cellular energy, healthy bones, better sleep, mood and much more.5,6

-Omega-3 Supplements: Essential fatty acids promote many areas of health, but students may benefit most from the brain-supporting benefits omega-3s.
+Omega-3 Supplements: Essential fatty acids promote many areas of health, but students may benefit most from the brain-supporting benefits omega-3s offer.
 Studies show omega-3 fatty acid supplements may help improve focus, memory and mood.4

 Probiotic Supplements: Digestive health affects overall health and immune function, not to mention digestive concerns can be uncomfortable and distracting.7 Help keep your college student’s system balanced with a probiotic for digestive health.